Can you sand acrylic paint? This is a question that many people ask, and the answer can be a little confusing.

 Can You Sand Acrylic Paint on Wood?

 Yes!
-However, there are a few things to keep in mind when sanding acrylic paint on wood.
+However, there are a few things to remember when sanding acrylic paint on wood.
 First, it’s important to use fine-grit sandpaper.
 Coarser sandpaper can cause the paint to chip or flake.

 Second, sand in the direction of the wood grain.
 This will help to avoid any unsightly scratch marks.
 Finally, wipe away dust with a clean, dry cloth when sanding is finished.